 Congrats, you’ve graduated university – what an achievement!
 Now real life can begin.
 But wait, before you start, don’t forget your gigantic, needy pile of uni bills.
 Yep, it’s HECS-HELP debt repayment time!
 Don’t worry though, you only begin to feel the strain when you start earning the big bucks – oh wait, it’s all changed.

-For those just feeling the brisk shock of unexpected bills and general life upkeep, the lowering of the bracket is quite a disturbance.
-But before you start to kick the tires and light the fires, we are here to set your mind at ease.
+Before you start to kick the tires and light the fires, we are here to set your mind at ease.
 Surprisingly, the world will continue to spin, even after you begin your HECS-HELP debt repayments, so here are the facts, tips and all-round survival guide.
-We have bad credit loan information here.

 Before we get into it, let’s clear up any misconceptions you may have around HELP Loans.
 The Australian government offers four loan schemes to students that meet certain needs and financial obligations: OS-HELP, SA-HELP, HECS-HELP, and FEE-HELP.
 The HECS-HELP loan is the most common of these four because it is available to Australian citizens (and certain visa holders) who are studying in a Commonwealth Supported Place.
 HECS supports students to pay their course fees with either a loan or a discount for certain up-front payments.